siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/600-2025-02-12-exploring-certgraph-on-kali-linux-tools-a-comprehensive-guide.md

 Kali Linux is one of the most widely used penetration testing distributions, packed with powerful tools designed for cybersecurity professionals.
 Among its vast toolkit is **Certgraph**, a tool used for certificate transparency (CT) log analysis, allowing users to enumerate subdomains and gain insights into SSL/TLS certificates.
 This makes it a valuable asset for reconnaissance and security assessments.

-In this blog post, we will delve deep into Certgraph, exploring its functionality, installation, and practical applications.
+In this article, we will delve deep into Certgraph, exploring its functionality, installation, and practical applications.
 Whether you're a penetration tester, a security researcher, or someone interested in ethical hacking, this guide will equip you with the knowledge to leverage Certgraph effectively.

 ## What is Certgraph?